 3.1 The Plan area lies within South Oxfordshire District.
-The National Planning Policy Framework (NPPF), published by the Government in 2012 and revised in 2018 and 2019, is an important guide in the preparation of Local and Neighbourhood Plans.
+The National Planning Policy Framework (NPPF), published by the Government in 2012 and revised in 2018, 2019 and 2021, is an important guide in the preparation of Local and Neighbourhood Plans.
 The Crowmarsh Parish Neighbourhood Plan must demonstrate that it is consistent with the provisions of the NPPF.
-The following paragraphs of the NPPF (2019) are particularly relevant to the Neighbourhood Plan:
+The following paragraphs of the NPPF (2021) are particularly relevant to the Neighbourhood Plan:

-Neighbourhood Planning (paragraphs 28-30)

-Supporting a prosperous rural community (paragraph 83)

-Protecting healthy communities (paragraph 91)

-Protecting local green spaces (paragraphs 98-101)

-Good Design (paragraph 126)

-Conserving and enhancing the natural environment (paragraph 170)

-Conserving and enhancing the historic environment (paragraph 184)
+Non-strategic policies (paragraphs 28-30) Supporting a prosperous rural community (paragraph 84) Promoting healthy and safe communities (paragraph 92) Protecting local green spaces (paragraphs 100-103) Achieving well-designed places (paragraph 126) Conserving and enhancing the natural environment (paragraph 174) Conserving and enhancing the historic environment (paragraph 189)

-- 3.2 The development plan for the Parish currently comprises the South Oxfordshire Local Plan 2035.
-The plan period of the Neighbourhood Plan is from 1 April 2011 31 March 2035, which corresponds with the plan period of the examined South Oxfordshire Local Plan. - 3.3 The Crowmarsh Parish Neighbourhood Plan has been examined against the policies of the South Oxfordshire Local Plan 2035.
-The 'reasoning and evidence' of the 2035 Local Plan has, therefore, informed the preparation of the Neighbourhood Plan as this is crucial for the long-term success of the Neighbourhood Plan given that in the event of any future conflict the most recent policy will take precedent. - 3.4 The current strategy for the District is set out in STRAT1: the Overall Strategy in the Local Plan 2035.
+3.2 The development plan for the Parish currently comprises the South Oxfordshire Local Plan 2035.
+The plan period of the Neighbourhood Plan is from 1 April 2011 - 31 March 2035, which corresponds with the plan period of the examined South Oxfordshire Local Plan.

+3.3 The Crowmarsh Parish Neighbourhood Plan has been examined against the policies of the South Oxfordshire Local Plan 2035.
+The 'reasoning and evidence' of the 2035 Local Plan has, therefore, informed the preparation of the Neighbourhood Plan as this is crucial for the long-term success of the Neighbourhood Plan given that in the event of any future conflict the most recent policy will take precedent.

+3.4 The current strategy for the District is set out in STRAT1: the Overall Strategy in the Local Plan 2035.
 Policy STRAT1 sets out the overall strategy including, supporting and enhancing the roles of Larger Villages, including Crowmarsh Gifford, as local service centres; supporting Smaller and Other Villages by allowing for limited amounts of housing and employment to help secure the provision and retention of services; and protecting and enhancing the countryside and particularly those areas within the two AONBs and Oxford Green Belt by ensuring that outside of the towns and villages any changes relate to very specific needs such as those of the agricultural industry or enhancement of the environment.
 The key objectives of the South Oxfordshire Local Plan 2035 regarding settlements and housing are: